February 2, 2021

 Extras (Fuel, Snacks, Etc.): $250

-Yes, there are ways to shift this budget in different directions.
+Yes, there are ways to shift this budget in different directions and affect how much it truly costs to elope.
 You could do your own hair and makeup, saving $300.
 You could rent your attire, saving hundreds of dollars.
 You could choose to stay an extra week and honeymoon at your cabin, adding probably $1000 to the cost of your rental.
 You could even elope in Colorado, which allows self-solemnization and then you don’t need an officiant!
 This is simply a guideline for planning your budget – the most important thing is that your budget is something you’re comfortable with and prioritizes what is most important to you & your partner.

 How to Plan Your Wedding Budget